How a Block is Made

 - Action: The Coordinator combines the aggregated GUTA proof (for

-changes). - Circuit (Executed by Proof Miners, orchestrated by Coordinator):
+GUSRchanges), the User Registration proof (forURTchanges), and the Contract Deployment proof (forGCONchanges). - Circuit (Executed by Proof Miners, orchestrated by Coordinator):

-. - Purpose: To create a single "Part 1" proof that attests to all major state tree modifications for the block, ensuring they are all consistent with the same underlying
+VerifyAggUserRegistartionDeployContractsGUTACircuit. - Purpose: To create a single "Part 1" proof that attests to all major state tree modifications for the block, ensuring they are all consistent with the same underlying

-root (from the previous block, used as the basis for user sessions and global ops). - Proves:
+CHKProot (from the previous block, used as the basis for user sessions and global ops). - Proves:

 - The input GUTA proof, User Registration proof, and Contract Deployment proof are all valid and used their respective whitelisted circuits.